simonfl3tcher/react-progressive-web-app/README.md

 ### React Progressive Web App Repo

-What is React PWA?
+What is this repo?
 Well, it's a very opinionated React based repository which is optimized for Progressive Web App development.
 In its current format, it will hit around 95-100 out of 100 when running through the [Lighthouse](https://developers.google.com/web/tools/lighthouse/) audit.
 You can test this out by visiting the [demo](https://d103dzdze3hklu.cloudfront.net/#/) and generating a lighthouse report against it.

 There are many different ways to structure an application; this repository is the way that I tend to structure my applications.
-I think you could strip out the `webpack.config.js` file, tweak it slightly and then you will be on your merry way.
+I think, you could strip out the `webpack.config.js` file, tweak it slightly and then you will be on your merry way.
 But, you would still need to create a manifest, upload the images and make sure they are referenced correctly, that is why I decided to open source this repo as it will allow you to just write React code without worrying about painful configuration.

 ### Opinions

-- It uses [Webpack 2](https://webpack.js.org/) - which makes use of tree shaking and also route based chunking.
+- It uses [Webpack 2](https://webpack.js.org/) - which makes use of tree shaking and route based chunking.

 - It uses [Flow](https://flowtype.org/) - A static type checker for JavaScript.
-Although not that useful right now, moving forward in developing your app, it is there in your arsenal.
+Although not that useful right now, moving forward in developing your app, it is there to proctect you.

 - It uses the `public` directory for Webpack output.
 Within that, it then has an `assets` directory which will hold the assets created by Webpack but also the icons for the manifest.

 - It has full separation of concerns around components, what does this mean?
 It means that all components, their assets, and their tests are kept in the same folder.
 [Here](https://github.com/simonfl3tcher/react-pwa/tree/master/src/components/Home) is a good example of what I mean.

 - It uses Mocha and Chai for its testing framework.
-Choosing Mocha and Chai was a conscious choice.
+Choosing Mocha and Chai was a conscious decision.
 However, this could easily be switched out for something like [Jest](https://facebook.github.io/jest/) if desired.

 - It comes with [Nightwatch](http://nightwatchjs.org/) as the standard e2e testing framework.
 I have tried multiple frameworks and found this is by far the best at the moment.